Backblaze/b2-sdk-java/README.md

   * create a B2StorageClient.

-    * if your code has access to the accountId and appliationKey, here's the simplest way to do it:
+    * if your code has access to the accountId and applicationKey, here's the simplest way to do it:

       ```java